vizzuhq/ipyvizzu/README.md

 ## Usage Statistics

 `ipyvizzu` collects aggregate usage statistics by default to follow the progress and overall trends of our library.
-We do not track, collect, or store any personal data or personally identifiable information.
+This feature is optional, and users can choose to opt-out.
+However, we do not track, collect, or store any personal data or personally identifiable information.
+Please note that even when this feature is enabled, publishing anything made with `ipyvizzu` remains GDPR compatible.
 For more details, please visit
 [Analytics chapter](https://ipyvizzu.vizzuhq.com/latest/tutorial/chart_settings/#analytics).

 ## License